 Private Land Mobile Radio ("PLMR").
 PLMR systems serve an essential role in a range of industrial, business, land transportation, and public safety activities.
 These radios are used by companies of all sizes operating in all U.S. business categories, and are often used in support of the licensee's primary (non-telecommunications) business operations.
 For the purpose of determining whether a licensee of a PLMR system is a small business as defined by the SBA, we use the broad census category, Wireless Telecommunications Carriers (except Satellite).
 This definition provides that a small entity is any such entity employing no more than 1,500 persons.
 The Commission does not require PLMR licensees to disclose information about number of employees, so the Commission does not have information that could be used to determine how many PLMR licensees constitute small entities under this definition.
-We note that PLMR licensees generally use the licensed facilities in support of other business activities, and therefore, it would also be helpful to assess PLMR licensees under the standards applied to the particular industry subsector to which the licensee belongs.
+We note that PLMR licensees generally use the licenseed facilities in support of other business activities, and therefore, it would also be helpful to assess PLMR licensees under the standards applied to the particular industry subsector to which the licensee belongs.
+The provides that the provided in the particular industry subsector to which the licensee belongs.